- » Key resources and services

 The Kanyini guidelines adherence with the polypill study - Kanyini GAP

-It has been proposed that a polypill could improve adherence to recommended treatment by reducing overall complexity of treatment for doctors and patients, and improve access by reducing costs.
+It was proposed that a polypill could improve adherence to recommended treatment by reducing overall complexity of treatment for doctors and patients, and improve access by reducing costs.
 It is hoped that improving access to effective cardiovascular medications has considerable potential to improve population health, and in particular, to help reduce inequities in healthcare access within the Australian population.

 Abstract adapted from the George Institute for Global Health

 Ph: (02) 8238 2439

 Anushka P, Cass A, Peiris D, Usherwood T, Brown A, Jan S, Neal B, Hillis GS, Rafter N, Tonkin A, Webster R, Billot L, Bompoint S, Burch C, Burke H, Hayman N, Molanus B, Reid CM, Shiel L, Togni S, Rodgers A (2015)

 A pragmatic randomized trial of a polypill-based strategy to improve use of indicated preventive treatments in people at high cardiovascular disease risk.

 Liu H, Laba T-L, Massi L, Jan S, Usherwood T, Patel A, Hayman NE, Cass A, Eades A-M, Lawrence C, Peiris DP (2015)

 Facilitators and barriers to implementation of a pragmatic clinical trial in Aboriginal health services.